linroger/FinanceCompendium/II. Economics/History and Crises/Note on Long-term Capital Management, L.P. HBP.md

 The  $100\%$  -financing and long-short structure of LTCM's trades had important implications for how the firm should think about leverage and risk management.
 First, since a fully-financed position had no explicit equity investment, it was not possible to work directly with measures such as return on equity.
 Second, risk could not be measured by the notional sizes of the positions.
 In particular, the risk of a long-short position depended entirely on the degree to which the profits on the long position could deviate from the profits on the short position.
 For example, a stand-alone position in twenty-year U.S. Treasury bonds exposed the investor to interest-rate risk as well as to other risk factors such as the liquidity of the particular instrument.
 A stand-alone position in a twenty-year interest-rate swap also exposed the investor to these risks.
 However, in the U.S. Treasury swap-spread trade--being long the Treasury bonds and paying fixed on the swaps--the exposure to interest-rate risk cancelled out, leaving LTCM with only the risk that the swap spread would narrow.
 In a long-short position, LTCM thus could isolate the risk to which it wished to be exposed, a risk which, in the abovementioned U.S. Treasury swap-spread example, the firm deemed to be small.
 Of course, a long-short position could be very risky when the risk of one leg was unrelated to the risk of the other.

 In general, LTCM measured risk in terms of the probability distribution of potential profits and losses.
 This included use of "value-at-risk" measures that were commonly employed by financial institutions.
-For example, on its  \$5 billion notional position in the U.S. Treasury swap spread trade, the Fund would make or lose about\$ 5 million for each basis point change in the swap spread.
+For example, on its  \$5 billion notional position in the U.S. Treasury swap spread trade, the Fund would make or lose about \$5 million for each basis point change in the swap spread.
 The firm expected the swap spread to widen to 23 basis points over twelve months, with a standard deviation of seven basis points.
 Thus, the expected profit on the trade to a one-year horizon was \$25 million, and the standard deviation was \$35 million.

 Important to LTCM's assessment of risk was the belief that as pricing discrepancies became more pronounced, trades based on these discrepancies would attract more capital from arbitrageurs and other investors, and thus the downside risk of a trade generally diminished as valuations became more extreme.
 Leveraged investors who did not require wide spreads to earn large profits usually would be first to exploit misvaluations.
 As spreads widened, unleveraged investors would start to commit capital.
 In the case of extreme misvaluations, issuers might find it attractive to increase the supply of the overvalued instrument in question.

 LTCM also employed economic stress testing which involved analyzing how the Fund's positions would perform if a low probability, high impact event occurred.
 For example, the Fund had many positions that would be affected by a breakup of the Economic and Monetary Union (EMU) that was scheduled to be completed on January 1, 1999 in Europe.
 LTCM would regularly estimate the profit and loss implications of such an event, and if the expected net outcome were a loss, it might restructure the positions to reduce the risk.

 In assessing risk, LTCM also analyzed how the profits of its various positions were correlated.
 At the margin, a position that was uncorrelated with the remainder of the portfolio contributed relatively little risk, and therefore could be held in larger size.
-Exhibit 3 illustrates how

-the risk of a portfolio increases with the number of positions, depending on the correlation between the profits of the individual positions.
+Exhibit 3 illustrates how the risk of a portfolio increases with the number of positions, depending on the correlation between the profits of the individual positions.
 It considers the case of N positions each with the same standalone standard deviation of annual profits of  \$100 million.
-In the case of N perfectly correlated positions, the standard deviation of annual profits is\$ 100N million.
+In the case of N perfectly correlated positions, the standard deviation of annual profits is \$100N million.
 At the margin, each position contributes \$100 million to the risk of the portfolio.
 In contrast, in the case of N uncorrelated positions, the standard deviation of annual profits is only \$100√N million.
 Here, the marginal risk contribution of the Nth position is much smaller.
 As shown in Exhibit 3, the  $10^{\text{th}}$  uncorrelated position increases the portfolio standard deviation by only \$16 million even though its standard deviation of profits would be \$100 million if held stand alone. $^{10}$

 LTCM measured risk over both a one-year horizon and a one-month horizon.
 Over long horizons, the firm viewed the prices of financial instruments as being determined by their fundamental value.
 Thus, the long-run risk of a position was determined mainly by the risk of changes in fundamental value.
 Over short horizons, the prices of financial instruments were also affected by traders' need to transact in a world of less than perfect liquidity.
 LTCM's estimates of short-term risk thus tended to be higher than long-run risk.
 For example, in the U.S. Treasury swap-spread trade, LTCM felt the monthly standard deviation was 4 basis points, which annualized to nearly 14 basis points.
 The difference between this and the 7 basis points mentioned earlier is due to the impact of the trading decisions of market participants.
 The firm viewed liquidity-related risk as being relatively short-lived (less than a year), and considered it mostly a source of opportunities.